 Ask the participants to write about little known facts about themselves, in the index cards or the “post its”.
 Collect the cards from one group and call them the “confessors”.
 The cards that have been collected will be given to the other group and they will told not to look at the contents of the card.
 This group is called “Interrogators”.

-All the interrogators are required to stand up and place the index cards against their fore heads, with the written side showing.
+All the interrogators must stand up and place the index cards against their foreheads, showing the written side.
 Interrogators must follow the rule by not reading the written card.

-The action begins, the interrogators are to find the person whose card is shown on their foreheads.
-They are required to walk the room, ask questions and find the confessor.
+The action begins as the interrogators find the person whose card they are showing on their foreheads.
+They walk around the room, ask questions, and identify the confessor.
 The confessor must say yes, when approached and asked by an interrogator.

-Once the confessor has been tracked down, the interrogator will ask a series of questions, close or open ended until the LKF is found out.Switch roles.
+Once the confessor is tracked down, the interrogator asks a series of close- or open-ended questions until they identify the LKF.
+Then, switch roles.

 Like us on Face book if you had found this useful.
-Do drop us an e-mail and we will share with you how this activity can be debriefed.
+Do drop us an e-mail, and we will explain how to debrief this activity.

 Share This Story, Choose Your Platform!